 Talk therapy can be done individually or in a group.
 Support groups are ideal for those who wish to share their feelings with others who are experiencing similar problems.

 PDD is a long-lasting condition, so it’s important to participate actively in your treatment plan.
 Making certain lifestyle adjustments can complement medical treatments and help ease symptoms.
 These remedies include:

 - exercising at least three times per week

 - eating a diet that largely consists of natural foods, such as fruits and vegetables

 - seeing an acupuncturist

-Because dysthymia is a chronic condition, some people will not recover completely.
-Treatment will help many people manage their symptoms, but it is not successful for all patients.
-Some patients’ symptoms can cause personal or professional difficulties.
+Since PDD is a chronic condition, some people never recover completely.
+Treatment can help many people manage their symptoms, but it isn’t successful for everyone.
+Some people may continue to experience severe symptoms that interfere with their personal or professional lives.

 Whenever you’re having a difficult time coping with your symptoms, call the National Suicide Prevention Lifeline at 800-273-8255.
 There are people available 24 hours per day, seven days a week to speak with you about any problem you may be having.
 You can also visit their website for additional help and resources.